Flashes & Floaters Overview – Treatments in Brisbane, Booval, Aspley & Wynnum

 Vitrectomy

 Frequent or prominent floaters that obstruct vision and interfere with activities of daily living can be treated with a procedure called vitrectomy.
 During vitrectomy, the gel-like vitreous is removed from the eye and replaced with a gas bubble or another type of solution.
-Another option is to use a laser to vaporize groupings of floaters.
+Another option is to use a laser to vaporise groupings of floaters.